redsanket/spark/external/oozie/guide/auth.rst

 Optional properties

-- ``athens.user.domain``: The domain in which user resides.
+- ``ykeykey.athens.user.domain``: The domain in which user resides.
 The default value is ygrid.
 If you are running as yourself and not a headless user, set value for this as user.
 - ``ykeykey.version``: Oozie will fetch secret of all versions, if no version is specified.
 - ``ykeykey.env``: By default it is ``prod``.
 Possible values ``alpha``, ``beta``, ``corp``, ``edge``, ``vault``.